jayhesselberth/ssshtest/docs/index.md

 assert_equal (2)
 ----------------

-Assert that 2 things are equal:
+Assert that 2 numbers are equal:

 ###Arguments